 Secrétaire général délégué de l'OTAN

-Born on July 14, 1958, Mircea Geoana is married to Mihaela, an architect by training.
+Mr Geoană is married to Mihaela, an architect by training and former President of the Romanian Red Cross.
 They have two children, Ana Maria and Alexandru.

 He is fluent in English, French, Spanish and Italian.

 You can follow Mr Geoană on Twitter (@Mircea_Geoana)